 Camp Sagamore had two compounds that were set about a mile apart.
 The Upper, or workers',Complex featured utilitarian structures, and the Lower, or guest, Complex was designed for extensive entertaining.
 The Lower Complex at Camp Sagamore served as a bucolic setting where America’s wealthiest families could relax, party, and bask in the rugged backwoods of the Adirondacks.

 Durant did not live long in his favorite home.
-Once again, financial circumstances and a family law suit over the mismanagement of his mother’s estate forced him to surrender Camp Sagamore.
+Once again, financial circumstances and a family lawsuit over his mother’s estate's mismanagement forced him to surrender Camp Sagamore.
 In 1901, Durant sold the property to Alfred G. Vanderbilt, whose family kept it until 1954.

 Great Camp Sagamore is now a National Historic Landmark managed as a public trust by a non-profit educational institution.

 And, incredibly, all three Great Camps designed and built by W.W.
 Durant according to his architectural vision are intact and restored to their former glory.

 You can have your own Camp Sagamore ambiance with this attractive 2-story Craftsman home.
 Its gable roof, dormers, inviting wraparound porch with wood railing and wood posts that support the roof, and lush landscape adds a rustic touch to the home’s curb appeal.
 The 7,518-sq.-ft. the residence includes 4 bedrooms, 4.5 baths, wood and stone facade, and asphalt shingles for its roof (Plan #132-1579).

 The seasonal home of Civil War General Hiram B. Duryea from 1890 to 1920, the historic Hedges is a 30-building complex that sits on 12.5 acres of land at Blue Mountain Lake in Hamilton County.
 Originally known as the Duryea Camp when it was purchased in 1880, it was the General’s escape from New York City society.